Interactive Session Proposals

 Instructions, Requirements & Criteria

-NACCB will accept Interactive Session proposals for a minimum of 60 minutes and maximum of 2 hours.
+NACCB will accept Interactive Session proposals for a minimum of 0.5 hours and a maximum of 2 hours.

 At least half of the allotted session time must be dedicated to an interactive activity other than presentations.

 Presentations must not exceed 7 minutes/speaker, with a maximum of 4 speakers/session at this length.
 See the Call for Symposia if interested in including additional speakers at the 7 or 15-minute length.

 Sessions must be open to all conference attendees.

 Session facilitators must share a 1-page wrap-up report, or 5-10 minute video or audio file with conference organizers, summarizing activities, outcomes, and future plans for sharing material or building on the session outcomes beyond the conference, by September 1, 2024, via email to firstname.lastname@example.org.

 Knowledge Cafe/Break-out & Discussion: The majority of the time in a knowledge café is spent in conversation, with no one individual presenting to a group, beyond the facilitator’s introduction and guidance throughout the session.
 The value of this session is the conversation itself, and learning that each individual takes away.
 It starts with any format of introduction and presentation on a particular topic or question.
 The group breaks into small groups of 3-4 and discusses the question for about 1/3 of the allotted time.
 Optionally in the small group sessions, people change tables every 15 mins to broaden the number of people they interact with, diversifying the perspectives of each group.
 The full group comes back together as a whole for the last 1/3 of the time, where the individual groups share their thoughts, lessons learned, and steps & opportunities following the conference.